haywood/stereo/doc/ideas.md

     - show the description for Q when someone mouses over the Q
     - show where a variable assignment was made when mousing over a use

-## Sync input values with fragment

-Currently, changes to the inputs affect the fragment.
-Changes to the fragment should also affect the inputs.

-In particular, when the fragment is updated via the forward and back buttons, the inputs should also update.

-May as well do it on any fragment change though.

-Wait, maybe _when the fragment changes, just reload the whole page_, unless an input has focus (which, again, is probably not possible)?

-Tricky stuff:

-- Shouldn't update the inputs if one of them is focused
-  - this probably can't happen though, so wtf...
-- What if the fragment is invalid?

 ## Misc

 - publish on push